 Next, we focused on the genes that were significantly downregulated in Znf750 cKO epidermis (Figure 4a and Supplementary Table S1).
-GO analysis revealed enrichment in terms related to epidermis development and keratinization (Figure 5a), including both genes composing CE such as Sprr1a, Sprr4, Cdsn, Scel, and Lce1 family members, as well as keratinization genes such as Casp14, and Prss8, which are required for the processing of CE precursor proteins (Figure 5a and 5b).
-We also observed enrichment for terms related to lipid metabolism, including several Cyp2 family members of cytochrome P450, as well as lipoxygenase (LOX) genes Aloxe3 and Alox12e (Figure 5a and 5b) that play a central role in the processing of barrier lipids required for proper formation of the cornified lipid envelope (CLE) and the lipid lamellae (Elias et al., 2008).
-Interestingly, we also observed enrichment for genes related to innate immune response and leukocyte-mediated immunity (Supplementary Table S1).
-We validated our RNA-seq data using RT-qPCR for several of the keratinization and lipid metabolism genes, and confirmed their significant reduction in Znf750 cKO epidermis (Figure 5c).
-Notably, a subset of these ZNF750-dependent genes, including Cdsn, Casp14, Prss8, and Aloxe3 (Figure 5c; blue), are known to be mutated in human conditions with impaired barrier and/or shown to be essential for epidermal barrier functions using genetic mouse models (Hoste et al., 2013, Kirchmeier et al., 2017, Krieg et al., 2013, Leclerc et al., 2009, Leyvraz et al., 2005, Mashima and Okuyama, 2015, Oji et al., 2010, Shamseldin et al., 2023).
+GO analysis revealed enrichment in terms related to epidermis development and keratinization (Figure 5a), including genes composing CE, such as Sprr1a, Sprr4, Cdsn, Scel, and Lce1 family members, as well as keratinization genes, such as Casp14 and Prss8, which are required for the processing of CE precursor proteins (Figure 5a and 5b).
+We also observed enrichment for terms related to lipid metabolism, including several cytochrome P450 Cyp2 family members, as well as the lipoxygenase (LOX) genes Aloxe3 and Alox12e (Figure 5a and 5b) that play a central role in the processing of barrier lipids required for proper formation of the cornified lipid envelope (CLE) and the lipid lamellae (Elias et al., 2008).
+Interestingly, we also observed enrichment for genes related to the innate immune response and leukocyte-mediated immunity (Supplementary Table S1).
+We validated our RNA-seq data using RT-qPCR for several of the keratinization and lipid metabolism genes, and we confirmed their significant reduction in Znf750 cKO epidermis (Figure 5c).
+Notably, a subset of these ZNF750-dependent genes, including Cdsn, Casp14, Prss8, and Aloxe3 (Figure 5c; blue), are known to be mutated in human conditions that involve impaired barrier functions and/or have been shown to be essential for epidermal barrier functions in genetic mouse models (Hoste et al., 2013, Kirchmeier et al., 2017, Krieg et al., 2013, Leclerc et al., 2009, Leyvraz et al., 2005, Mashima and Okuyama, 2015, Oji et al., 2010, Shamseldin et al., 2023).

-Finally, we showed that ectopic expression of Znf750 in mouse primary keratinocytes was sufficient for the induction of a subset of these ZNF750-dependent genes, without affecting the undifferentiated state of the cells as evident by the levels of early differentiation marker Krt1 (Figure 5d).
-Taken together, our data indicates that ZNF750 plays a prominent role in regulating the expression of genes that either compose or process both lipid and protein components of the CE.
+Finally, we showed that ectopic expression of Znf750 in mouse primary keratinocytes was sufficient for the induction of a subset of these ZNF750-dependent genes, without affecting the undifferentiated state of the cells, as evidenced by the levels of the early differentiation marker Krt1 (Figure 5d).
+Taken together, our data indicate that ZNF750 plays a prominent role in regulating the expression of genes whose products either comprise or process both the lipid and protein components of the CE.

 DISCUSSION

-In this study, we report the generation of a genetic mouse model utilized to determine the in vivo role of ZNF750 in epidermal development.
-We show that the epidermal loss of ZNF750 in murine skin leads to ultrastructural defects in the differentiated layers of the skin epidermis, which compromises skin barrier functions, and results in perinatal lethality.
+In this study, we report the generation of a genetic mouse model that was utilized to determine the in vivo role ZNF750 plays in epidermal development.
+We show that the epidermal loss of ZNF750 in murine skin leads to ultrastructural defects in the differentiated layers of the skin epidermis, which compromises skin barrier functions and results in perinatal lethality.
 Transcriptional analysis of DEGs in Znf750 cKO epidermis demonstrated that ZNF750 controls the expression of structural protein precursors of the CE, as well as key enzymes involved in the formation of the CE and the barrier lipid lamellae.
-These main findings demonstrate the essential role of ZNF750 in epidermal development, and are pointing to the key molecular pathways by which ZNF750 specific activity in the epidermis regulates skin barrier functions, thus providing a molecular link to the psoriasis-like human skin condition caused by autosomal dominant heterozygous ZNF750 mutation (Birnbaum et al., 2006).
+These main findings illustrate the essential role that ZNF750 plays in epidermal development and point to the key molecular pathways by which ZNF750-specific activity in the epidermis regulates skin barrier functions, thus providing a molecular link to the psoriasis-like skin condition in humans caused by autosomal dominant heterozygous ZNF750 mutation (Birnbaum et al., 2006).